mimike/maptest/README.md

 ## UI Design

 The app is designed to be accessibility, mobile and desktop friendly and makes use of semantic HTML.
+The following Material-UI components were utilized in the application.
+* Icons
+* Button
+* Avatar
+* Grid
+* Autocomplete
+* Typography

 ### Mobile View: